abhiwand/atk/doc/source/ad_plug.rst

 Introduction
 ------------

-The |IA| Toolkit provides an extensibility framework that allows new commands and algorithms to be added to the system at runtime, without requiring |IAT|
+The |IAT| provides an extensibility framework that allows new commands and algorithms to be added to the system at runtime, without requiring |IAT|
 source code, nor recompiling the application.